 Game Notes – Edmonton

-LAST STOP, EDMONTON – This weekend, for the first time in league history, PBR Canada will hold its National Finals in Edmonton, Alberta, bucking into the state-of-the-art Rogers Place on Nov.
-12-13 for the 2021 PBR Canada National Finals, presented by Command Tubular Products.
-PBR has only once prior held an event in the home of the NHL’s Edmonton Oilers, launching the Global Cup in the venue in November 2017.
-The 2021 PBR Canada National Finals will mark the richest in league history, set to award more than $175,000 in prize money to the 20 competing athletes, including a $50,000 bonus for the 2021 PBR Canada Champion.
+LAST STOP, EDMONTON – This weekend, for the second time in history, PBR Canada will hold its National Finals in Edmonton, Alberta, bucking into the state-of-the-art Rogers Place on Nov.
+11-12 for the 2022 PBR Canada National Finals, presented by Command Tubular Products.
+PBR has only twice prior held an event inside the home of the NHL’s Edmonton Oilers, launching the Global Cup in the venue in November 2017 and debuting the National Finals at the facility in November 2021.
+The 2022 PBR Canada National Finals will mark the richest in history, set to award more than $175,000 in prize money to the 21 competing athletes, including a $50,000 bonus for the 2022 PBR Canada Champion.
 Further, the Finals event winner is guaranteed to earn a minimum $30,000.

 2020 Dakota Buttar

 2015 Tanner Byrne

 2011 Tyler Thomson

 2007 Tyler Pankewicz